 I realize that the prospect of hiring a lawyer can be overwhelming.
 For many of my clients, I am the first lawyer that they have ever needed.
 For that reason, I will try to answer many of the common questions that prospective clients ask me over the telephone about what to expect at our first meeting:

-Nothing.
+A: Nothing.
 Your initial consultation with me is free.

-I work on a contingent-fee basis.
+A: I work on a contingent-fee basis.
 What this means is, you don’t owe me any attorney fee unless I recover workers’ compensation benefits in your claim.

-Please bring with you all paperwork you have received from your employer, its representative (if any), and also from the Bureau of Workers’ Compensation or the Industrial Commission.
+A: Please bring with you all paperwork you have received from your employer, it’s representative (if any), and also from the Bureau of Workers’ Compensation or the Industrial Commission.
 Also, please bring any incident/ injury reports or witness statements you may have and any documents you received from a treating physician.
 Of course, you can bring with you any other documents which you believe are important and I would be happy to review them as well.

 Several common issues which arise in a workers compensation claim are: Were there any witnesses to the injury?
 When was the injury reported?
 When was the first treatment for the injury?
-Did the injured worker have any prior problems with the same diagnosis or body part.
+Did the injured worker have any prior problems with the same diagnosis or body part?
 Of course, every case is different and there may be other issues which arise in your case.